 Lead Facilitators: O’Sha Williams | Yovanny Vargas

-- This session is intended to explore the intersectionality between Culturally Responsive Pedagogy, creating the safe space necessary to foster an optimal learning environment and supporting Multilingual Learners in our classrooms.
-Together, we will have an opportunity to deepen our communal understanding, share best practices, and engage in authentic dialogue, to best meet the needs of all students.
+- This session explored the intersectionality between Culturally Responsive Pedagogy, creating the safe space necessary to foster an optimal learning environment and supporting Multilingual Learners in our classrooms.
+Together, participants had an opportunity to deepen our communal understanding, share best practices, and engage in authentic dialogue, to best meet the needs of all students.

 O’sha Williams is originally from Jamaica Queens, New York and has lived in Providence, RI for almost 6 years.
 She is an 11th and 12th grade English teacher for students learning English as a new language at Dr. Jorge Alvarez High School where she gets the opportunity to work alongside her students as a community partner.
 O’sha is a graduate student from Brown University’s Urban Education Policy program.
 She is passionate about establishing pathways for communities to be self-sustaining in every regard of education, particularly pipelines for the families served by PPSD to be more prominently represented among the educators, administrators, and legislators for this school district.